Portrait of Maharana Pratap Singh, City Palace & Museum, Udaipur

 |Successor||Maharana Amar Singh|

-Maharana Pratap was one of the greatest warriors of Bharatvarsha, who fought and resisted against the Islamist expansion over India, especially during the time of the Mughal invader Akbar.
-Also known to history as Vir Shiromani Maharana Pratap Singh, he was the 54th Maharana and the custodian of the House of Mewar, a chivalrous state in the region of Rajputana.
+Vir Shiromani Maharana Pratap is among the greatest warriors of Bharatvarsha.
+An utmost patriot, he fought and resisted against Islamist expansion over Indian territory during the times of the Mughal invader Akbar with chivalry of the highest order.
+He was the 54th Maharana or the custodian of the House of Mewar, a chivalrous Hindu state in the region of Rajputana.
+The Maharana's struggle for freedom and his devotion to protect his motherland continues to inspire millions.

-Maharana Pratap was born on 9th May 1540 in Kumbhalgarh, Rajasthan.
-His father was Maharana Udai Singh II and his mother was Rani Jeevanti Bai.
+Maharana Pratap was born on 9th May 1540 to Maharana Udai Singh II and Maharani Jaiwanta Bai in Kumbhalgarh, Rajputana.
 Maharana Udai Singh II ruled the kingdom of Mewar, with his capital at Chittorgarh.
-Maharana Pratap was the eldest of twenty-five sons and hence given the title of Crown Prince.
-He was destined to be the 54th ruler of Mewar, in the lineage of the Sisodiya Rajputs. [ref]
+Kunwar Pratap was the eldest among the twenty-five sons of Udai Singh and hence was given the title of Baojiraj or the Crown Prince.
+He was destined to be the 54th custodian of Mewar, carrying forward the royal lineage of the brave Sisodiya Rajputs. [ref]

 Rawat Krishna Das pledged his support to Kunwar Pratap, and he along with Raja Ram Shah, the erstwhile prince of Gwalior proceeded forthwith to where Jagmal had beseated himself on the 'gaddi' amidst some of the nobles of the realm.
 Each of them took an arm of Jagmal and with gentle violence removed him to a seat in front of the cushion remarking - "You have made a mistake, Maharaj; that place belongs to your brother".
 Girding Kunwar Pratap with the sword (the privilege of his house), Rawat Krishna Das thrice touching the ground, hailed Kunwar Pratap as the Maharana of Mewar - Maharana Pratap Singh of Mewar. [ref] [ref]